buildingSMART/Sample-Test-Files/import-certification.md

    Validate that IfcGroup and IfcSystem relationships are preserved and correctly imported.

 8. **Correct spatial breakdown**
-   Confirm the correct hierarchy for spatial containers (Project > Site > Building > Storey).
+   Confirm the correct hierarchy for spatial containers (for example in the PCERT example data: Project > Site > Building > Storey).

 9. **Material assignment**
    Ensure that materials assigned in the IFC file are correctly associated with elements upon import.